promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

  }
  {%endhighlight%}

+{%note%}
- > Note that Spring Data recognizes an `Impl` suffix by default to look for custom methods implementations.
+Note that Spring Data recognizes an `Impl` suffix by default to look for custom methods implementations.
+{%endnote%}

  The implementation itself does not depend on Spring Data, so you can inject other beans or property values into it using standard dependency injection.
 E.g. you could inject `GigaSpaces` and use it directly in your custom methods.

  The third step would be to apply interface with custom methods to your repository declaration:

  {%highlight java%}
  public interface PersonRepository extends XapRepository<Person, String>, PersonRepositoryCustom {